function61/certbus/README.md

 Certificate management
 ----------------------

 These steps are done from CertBus-manager.
+(You can have scheduled CertBus-manager running on AWS Lambda, and you can also manage certificates manually from CLI from your own computer.
+They both just connect to the same event bus.)

 Let's run through a certificate management lifecycle: